chisom5/prospa_assessment/README.md

-# Trending Repos
+# Prospa Assessment

-This is a task to implement a small webapp that will list the most starred Github repos that were created in the last 30 days.
-Frontend coding challenge by Gemography.
+This is an assessment on Frontend Web engineering for Prospa.

+Things to look out for are:

+- Mobile responsive
+- Smooth transitioning between screens
+- perfect implementation of the sketch.